davidwiese/admin-dashboard/README.md

 ## Optimizations

 Since it is an admin dashboard, I didn't bother to make it responsive.
+It is meant to be viewed in a fixed window.

 I would like to create a responsive solution in the future for different screen sizes.

 ## Lessons Learned: